JakeTurner616/JakeTurner616.github.io/_posts/2022-10-09-Defourm-Stable-Diffusion-AI.md

 ## Pre-setup:

-Download the latest Stable Diffusion `.cpkt` [model](https://cyberes.github.io/stable-diffusion-models/#models) and place it in `/AI/models/` in the root of your google drive.
+Download the latest Stable Diffusion `.ckpt` [model](https://cyberes.github.io/stable-diffusion-models/#models) and place it in `/AI/models/` in the root of your google drive.

 ## Motion parameters Config: